Gotxiko/gohtmx-fw/Readme.md

 npm run build
 ```

-This command runs the compiles the .scss and .js inside src/assets into the dist directory.
+This command runs the compiles the .ejs, .scss and .js inside src into the dist directory.
+It will create a folder per language configured in build.js containing the .html files.

 ## Starting the Server with PM2